LucasPayne/GPU_NURBS_code_sample/README.md

 GPU_NURBS    code sample - Lucas Payne 2020
 ================================================================================
-Quadratic Non-uniform rational B-splines on the GPU using OpenGL-4 and GLSL.
+Real-time quadratic Non-uniform rational B-splines on the GPU using OpenGL-4 and GLSL.
 Visualized as a moving red wireframe surface, viewable with a fly-around controllable camera.
 This is a graphics programming code sample, and will not compile without linking with the larger graphics framework.